-The Noongar Aboriginals have been inhabiting the region for an estimated forty-thousand years call the Denmark area "Koorabup" which means, "the place of the Black Swan."
+The Noongar Aboriginals have been inhabiting this region for an estimated forty-thousand years and they call it "Koorabup" which means, "the place of the Black Swan."

 Denmark is magnificent.
 A gem on the edge of the Southern Ocean, nestled amongst beautiful karri, eucalyptus, jarrah and tingle forests and set beside the winding Denmark River.
 White sandy beaches, great surf and tree-lined hills.
 Denmark is a special place to visit.

 Berridge Park is a great public park area right on the Denmark River, it is home to many events.
-You can hire canoes, charter a boat or take a swim here, you might be lucky enough to see the Denmark Dragon Boat pass by!
+There are plenty of riverside activiteis Denmark Dragon Boat pass by!

 Above, Lights Beach over William Bay.
 Below, Denmark Shire Offices.